-The work by Cabanas used lymphangiograms and anatomic dissections to evaluate the sentinel lymph node drainage for penile cancer with nonpalpable ILNs.92 This technique has been shown to have false-negative rates as high as 25%; therefore, it is no longer recommended.^{35,93} Advancements have been made with the dynamic sentinel node biopsy (DSNB) technique developed for penile cancer by the Netherlands Cancer Institute using lymphoscintigraphy and performed with technetium-99m-labeled nanocolloid and patent blue dye isosulfan blue.^{94,95} Initially, this technique was associated with a low sensitivity and high false-negative rate (16%-43%).96-99 Refinement of the technique to include serial sectioning and immunohistochemical staining of pathologic specimens, preoperative ultrasonography with and without fine-needle aspiration (FNA) cytology, and exploration of groins in which no sentinel node is visualized on intraoperative assessment decreased the false-negative rate from 19% to only 5%.94,100,101 Using FNA with ultrasound can increase the diagnostic yield in metastases greater than 2 mm in diameter.^{76,102} Crashaw et al103 used ultrasound with DSNB and noted improved accuracy in identifying patients with occult lymph node metastases.
-With modification of the NCI protocol, Hadway et al104 were able to achieve a similar false-negative rate (5%) with an 11-month follow-up.
-An observational cohort study of 1000 patients treated between 1956 and 2012 suggests that DSNB can improve 5-year survival in patients with clinically node-negative groins.105 Data in this study showed that patients treated prior to 1994 (the year DSNB was incorporated into treatment) had an 82% 5-year survival compared to the 91% 5-year survival seen in patients treated between 1994 and 2012 (P = .021).
+The work by Cabanas used lymphangiograms and anatomic dissections to evaluate the sentinel lymph node drainage for penile cancer with nonpalpable ILNs.104 This technique has been shown to have false-negative rates as high as 25%; therefore, it is no longer recommended.^{39,105} Advancements have been made with the dynamic sentinel node biopsy (DSNB) technique developed for penile cancer by the Netherlands Cancer Institute using lymphoscintigraphy and performed with technetium-99m-labeled nanocolloid and patent blue dye isosulfan blue.
+106,107 Initially, this technique was associated with a low sensitivity and high false-negative rate (16%-43%).
+108-111 Refinement of the technique to include serial sectioning and immunohistochemical staining of pathologic specimens, preoperative ultrasonography with and without fine-needle aspiration (FNA) cytology, and exploration of groins in which no sentinel node is visualized on intraoperative assessment decreased the false-negative rate from 19% to only 5%.
+106,112,113 Using FNA with ultrasound can increase the diagnostic yield in metastases greater than 2 mm in diameter.85,114 Crashaw et al115 used ultrasound with DSNB and noted improved accuracy in identifying patients with occult lymph node metastases.
+With modification of the National Cancer Institute (NCI) protocol, Hadway et al116 were able to achieve a similar false-negative rate (5%) with an 11-month follow-up.
+An observational cohort study of 1000 patients treated between 1956 and 2012 suggests that DSNB can improve 5-year survival in patients with clinically node-negative groins.117 Data in this study showed that patients treated prior to 1994

+(the year DSNB was incorporated into treatment) had an 82% 5-year survival compared to the 91% 5-year survival seen in patients treated between 1994 and 2012 (P = .021).
 However, there are several limitations of this study, including the possibility that improved staging resulted in more patients being grouped into a higher risk group.
-Therefore, incorporation of DSNB into treatment should be limited to centers with experience.
-Secondary to the technical challenges associated with DSNB, to be accurate and reliable, it is recommended that DSNB be performed at tertiary care referral centers where at least

-20 procedures are done per year.^{94,106} It should be noted that DSNB is not recommended in patients with palpable ILNs.72
+In addition, a systematic review of studies on DSNB for clinically impalpable lymph nodes published between 2000 and 2022 concluded that the diagnostic accuracy of DSNB requires further improvement as a high proportion of patients with a positive DSNB undergo unnecessary radical lymph node dissection.
+118 Therefore, incorporation of DSNB into treatment should be limited to centers with experience.
+Secondary to the technical challenges associated with DSNB, to be accurate and reliable, it is recommended that DSNB be performed at tertiary care referral centers where at least 20 procedures are done per year.
+106,119 It should be noted that DSNB is not recommended in patients with palpable ILNs.81